-The rate and limits of progression through the pay brackets can be based on ratings of competency using a pay matrix, but they may be governed by more general assessments of competency development.
+The rate and limits of progression through the pay brackets can be based on ratings of competence using a PRP-type matrix, but they may be governed by more general assessments of competence development.

-Conclusions on competency-related pay
+Conclusions on competence-related pay

-Competency-related pay is attractive in theory because it can be part of an integrated competency-based approach to HRM.
-However, the idea of competency-related pay raises two questions.
+Competence-related pay is attractive in theory because it can be part of an integrated competency-based approach to HRM.
+However, the idea of competence-related pay raises two questions.
 The fundamental question is, 'What are we paying for?'
 Are we paying for competencies, ie how people behave, or competences, ie what people have to know and be able to do to perform well?
-If we are rewarding good behaviour then a number of difficulties arise.
+If we are rewarding good behaviour (competencies) then a number of difficulties arise.
 It has been suggested by Sparrow (1996) that these include the performance criteria on which competencies are based, the complex nature of what is being measured, the relevance of the results to the organization, and the problem of measurement.
 He concluded that 'we should avoid over-egging our ability to test, measure and reward competencies'.

 Other fundamental objections to the behavioural approach have been raised by Lawler (1993).
-He expresses concern about schemes that pay for an individual's personality traits and emphasizes that such plans work best 'when they are tied to the ability of an individual to perform a particular task and when there are valid measures available of how well an individual can perform a task'.
-He also points out that 'generic competencies are not only hard to measure, they are not necessarily related to successful task performance in a particular work assignment or work role'
+He expresses concern about schemes that pay for an individual's personality trails and emphasizes that such plans work best 'when they are tied to the ability of an individual to perform a particular task and when there are valid measures available of how well an individual can perform a task'.
+He also points out that, 'generic competencies are not only hard to measure, they are not necessarily related to successful task performance in a particular work assignment or work role'.

-This raises the second question: 'Are we paying for the possession of competence or the use of competencies?'
+This raises the second question: 'Are we paying for the possession of competence or the use of competence?'
 Clearly it must be the latter.
 But we can only assess the effective use of competence by reference to performance.
-The focus is therefore on results and if that is the case, competency-related pay begins to look suspiciously like performance-related pay.
+The focus is therefore on results and if that is the case, competence-related pay begins to look suspiciously like performance-related pay.
 It can be said that the difference between the two in these circumstances is all 'smoke and mirrors'.
-Competency-related pay could be regarded as a more acceptable name for PRP.
-Competencyrelated pay sounds like a good idea but it has never been taken up to a great extent because of the problems mentioned above.
+Competence-related pay could be regarded as no more than a more acceptable name for PRP.

+Competence-related pay sounds like a good idea but it has not been taken up to a great extent because of the problems mentioned above.